ZumTheZazaKing/areyoudepressed/README.md

 ## Why did you make this project?

-It already answers that above but if I had to be honest, I did it for an innovation competition and fro fun
+It already answers that above but if I had to be honest, I did it for an innovation competition and for fun

 ## Any future plans?